 Presenting Future Energy Systems research in the final were Irum Zahara, Ankit Mathanker, Fatemeh Bakhtiari Ziabari, Miles Skinner and Stephanie Chute-Ibsen.
 Stephanie placed in the top two, and will join cancer researcher Douglas Brown in representing the University of Alberta in Berlin this November.

 Future Energy Systems congratulates all participating students, and thanks each of them for their dedication to communicating research to a wider audience.
-Special congratulations and very best wishes are extended to Stephanie as she prepares to represent Future Energy Systems and the University of Alberta on the world stage!
+Special congratulations and very best wishes are extended to Stephanie, who now prepares to represent Future Energy Systems and the University of Alberta on the world stage!